astronomer/docs/astro/runtime-release-notes.md

 ### Airflow bug fixes

 - Fix bug when updating dagrun state for paused DAGs
+- Fix permissons for triggerer, datasets, and deleting DAGs on Astro with a non-Admin user

 ### Additional Improvements

 - Upgraded `openlineage-airflow` to 1.4.1.
-See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/releases/tag/0.27.2) for a complete list of changes.
+See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/releases/tag/1.4.1) for a complete list of changes.
 - Upgraded many OSS provider to newer minor and patch versions.

 ## Astro Runtime 6.6.0